Meeting the challenges of Higher Ed implementations

 “I don’t understand any of this, and I don’t think anyone else does either.”

 For the sake of this post and the privacy of our clients – and, of course, genuine empathy on my part - we shall call her Cath.
 On my first day of training clients, we had chosen classroom-based and blended delivery.
-The room was theirs: a classic clean, dry computer lab style environment with bad corporate coffee and a tea urn that dispensed a brown liquid that was recognisable as anything at all.
+The room was theirs: a classic clean, dry computer lab style environment with bad corporate coffee and a tea urn that dispensed a brown liquid that was recognizable as anything at all.

 Cath was not enjoying her first day and neither was I. She had the shakes – so did I, I just hid mine better.
 But Cath was something else; Cath was angry.
 We were less than an hour into our training program and had hardly worked our way around the client’s new dashboard.
 So, Cath had come into the room prepared and loaded for stress.